Meditation and Meetings with a Teacher

-The Santa Rosa group meets in person or via Zoom every Monday evening at 7:00pm for: silent seated meditation, walking meditation, dharma talk, tea, and discussion.
-Please contact rhowlettlaw@gmail.com to receive the link or the notices to attend these evenings.
+CityZen meets in person in Santa Rosa twice a month and via zoom every Monday evening at 7:00pm for: silent seated meditation, walking meditation, dharma talk, tea, and discussion.
+Please contact gbrandt@sonic.net to receive the link or the notices to attend these evenings.

 Rachel is a public interest environmental attorney, Zen Roshi, and Professor of Law with degrees in botany, environmental horticulture, and law.

-Born into a family of ranchers, farmers, and schoolteachers in rural Oklahoma she moved with her family to southern California in the 1960s, attended college in Chico and settled in Sonoma County in the early 70s with her husband.
+Born into a family of ranchers, farmers, and schoolteachers in rural Oklahoma she moved with her family to southern California in the 1960s, attended college in Chico and settled in Sonoma County in the early 70s with her husband, Brian Fuke Howlett, an artist and Zen teacher in a separate lineage.
 Rachel traces her Chickasaw heritage through her maternal grandfather, a descendant of former Chickasaw leader Daugherty (Winchester) Colbert.

 Rachel founded CityZen in 2011, offering a style of Zen practice for modern American life.
-A 40-year practitioner of Zen, she was authorized to teach Zen and koans in 2006 and received full transmission, Inka Shomei, in 2009 in the Pacific Zen School lineage from John Tarrant Roshi.
-Complimentary to her environmental law practice, she teaches a western style of Zen that emphasizes environmental and community values.
+A 40-year practitioner of Zen, she was authorized to teach Zen and koans in 2003 and received full transmission, Inka Shomei, in 2009 in the Pacific Zen School lineage from John Tarrant Roshi.
+Complimentary to her environmental law practice, she teaches a western style of Zen that emphasizes social justice, environmental, and community values.

 All things are made of compassion — I believe you have to touch the suffering that is within your reach.